pramodya-rajapakse/CSE110-Lab1/index.md

 ### CSE-110
 I was surprised that the required coursework for Software Engineering was only one class, so I'm sure I will not be industry-ready by the end of this class.
 However, I do hope this class will demystify the true work and skills that are required of a software engineer, and at least give a taste of what working on a long (relatively speaking) project with a group will be like.
 As such, my goals for this class are:
-- [] Become comfortable with the fundamental tools needed for development projects (source control, CLI, project management)
+- [ ] Become comfortable with the fundamental tools needed for development projects (source control, CLI, project management)
+- [ ] Get a sense of where I am lacking in terms of writing and maintaining quality code
+- [ ] Get a sense of the challenges and pitfalls that come with coordinating with a group

 ## Me as a Person